-Mark Roberts is entering his second season on the Hilltop, after being named an assistant coach by head coach Kati Gyulai on December 18, 2013.
+Mark Roberts completed his second season on the Hilltop, after being named an assistant coach by head coach Kati Gyulai on December 18, 2013.

 In 2014, Roberts' first year on the Hilltop, SMU finished 10-12 overall and was ranked as high as No. 48 during the season.
 The Mustangs got off to a rough start but rallied to win nine of its final 12 matches prior to falling in the quarterfinals of the inaugural American Athletic Conference tournament.
 Vaszilisza Bulgakova was the lone ranked individual for SMU in 2014 as she spent time ranked No. 108 in singles according to the ITA.